 package.json file prior to running:

-To install Grunt CLI, run the following command in your terminal:
+To install the Grunt command line interface (CLI), run the following command in your terminal:

-After this has been installed, you can run various commands in your project's directory to deal with various tasks.
+After Grunt has been installed, you can run various commands in your project's directory to deal with various tasks.
 A command that is usually used is

 grunt watch.
-This command will watch for changes in directories and run a set of predefined commands over the source code to ensure it's properly outputted.
+This command will watch for changes in directories and run a set of predefined commands over the source code to ensure it's properly output.

 As our repositories use a lot of similar tasks, we ended up creating a repository to bring these similar tasks together.

 Please make sure you also check out the Grunt directory and especially the